MostafaEbrahiem/Simple_Attendance_System/README.md

 ﻿# Simple_Attendance_System
-Simple attendance system made using django
+Simple attendance system made using Django

 Database models that used in this project is one for attendance and one leaving.